Nature recovery for local authorities

 National policy and legislation

-The UK governments 25 Year Environment Plan sets out what the UK will do to improve the environment, within a generation.
-By 2042, the ambition is to achieve high quality, accessible, natural spaces with increased biodiversity close to where people live and work, with a focus around the equal distribution of environmental benefits and resources to all.
+The ambition is to achieve high quality, accessible, natural spaces with increased biodiversity close to where people live and work, with a focus around the equal distribution of environmental benefits and resources to all.
+EIP23 makes a commitment that everyone should live within 15 minutes’ walk of a green or blue space.

 The Environment Act 2021 introduced a number of new duties for local authorities which are of relevance to nature recovery and biodiversity including: